Dasia361/CS210-Portfolio/README.md

 ## AI Usage Acknowledgment
 Generative AI was used as a support tool to help brainstorm reflection wording and improve clarity in documenting this project.
 All project code, understanding, and final submission content were reviewed and personalized by me.

+# CS 250 Portfolio Reflection

+## How do I interpret user needs and implement them into a program?
+How does creating user stories help with this?

+I interpret user needs by identifying what the user wants to accomplish and translating those needs into specific features and requirements.
+Creating user stories helps keep the development process focused on the user's perspective by clearly describing who the user is, what they need, and why it is important.
+User stories also make it easier to prioritize work and ensure the final product delivers value.

+## How do I approach developing programs?
+What Agile processes do I hope to incorporate into my future development work?

+I approach software development by breaking large projects into smaller, manageable tasks that can be completed incrementally.
+Throughout this course, I learned the value of Agile practices such as sprint planning, daily communication, sprint reviews, and retrospectives.
+In future development work, I plan to continue using iterative development, regular testing, and continuous feedback to improve software quality and respond to changing requirements more effectively.

+## What does it mean to be a good team member in software development?

+Being a good team member means communicating clearly, collaborating with others, accepting feedback professionally, and completing assigned work on time.
+It also means supporting teammates, being willing to adapt when project requirements change, and contributing to the overall success of the team.
+Agile development emphasizes teamwork, accountability, and continuous improvement, all of which are important qualities for successful software development projects.